atul-chaudhari-12/angular-custom-databinding/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+## Details

+This project demonstrate the component/`custom data binding` techniques.
+It shows show we can share data between child to parent and parent to child.
+User of `@Input`/`@Output`.
+Check for viewEncapsulation as well which helps to aply perticular css globally throughout the project.
+Aslo check for `local reference(#localreference)`, which mean instead of using two way bingin you can add reference to any input or any tag in template using # and can reference it anywhere in template.
+Once can use `@ViewChild` decorator as well which help you to access localy referenced html variable in component.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.